 Step 4.2 generates the list of recommended variants of the IDL by doing a combination of all possible variants listed in "recommend variant(s)" column for each code point in the Nameprep processed IDL.
 Generated variants must be processed with Nameprep.
-If any of the recommended variants of the IDL is registered or reserved, then the conflict policy will be applied although this does not prevent the IDL from being registered.
+If any of the Nameprep processing fails for an variant, then that variant will be remove from the list.
+If any of the recommended variants of the IDL is registered or reserved, then the conflict policy will be applied although this does not prevent the IDL from being registered (unless the policy prevents such registration).
 For example, if FCFS is used, then the conflicting variant(s) will be removed from the list.

 Step 4.3 generates the list of reserved variants by doing a combination of all the possible variants listed in "character variant(s)" column for each code point in the Nameprep processed IDL.
+If any of the Nameprep processing fails for an variant, then that variant will be remove from the list.
 Generated variants must be Nameprep processed.
-If any of the variants are registered or reserved, then the conflict policy will apply here although this does not prevent the IDL from being registered.
-For example, if FCFS is used, then the conflict variants will be removed from the list.
+If any of the variants are registered or reserved, then the conflict policy will apply here although this does not prevent the IDL from being registered (unless the policy prevents such registration).
+For

-The "combination" in Step 4.2 and Step 4.3 could achieve by a recursive function similar to the following pseudo code:

-'''

-Function Combination(Str)

-F <= first codepoint of Str

-SStr <= Substring of Str, without the first code point

-NSC <= {}

-If SStr is empty Then

-For each V in (Variants of code point F)

-NSC = NSC set-union (the string with the code point V)

-End of Loop

-Else

-SubCom = Combination(SStr)

-For each V in (Variants of code point F)

-For each SC in SubCom

-'''

-Return NSC

-Step 5 generates the list of all recommended variants for all language.
-Optionally, the algorithm may reduce the list of recommended variants by prompting the user to select the recommended variants.
+''' example, if FCFS is used, then the conflict variants will be removed from the list.
+The "combination" in Step 4.2 and Step 4.3 could achieve by a recursive function similar to the following pseudo code: Function Combination(Str) F <= first codepoint of Str SStr <= Substring of Str, without the first code point NSC <= \{ \} If SStr is empty Then For each V in (Variants of code point F) NSC = NSC set-union (the string with the code point V) End of Loop Else SubCom = Combination(SStr) For each V in (Variants of code point F) For each SC in SubCom NSC = NSC set-union (the string with the first code point V followed by the string SC) End of Loop End of Loop Endif Return NSC Step 5 generates the list of all recommended variants for all language.
 Step 6 generates the list of variants including the Nameprep processed IDL which to be activated and Step 7 generates the list of reserved variants.
+For each of the step 5 and 7, the zone administrator may impose additional rules and processing to limit the numbers of activated and reserved variants.
+These additional rules and processings are zone specific and therefore not specified in this document.
 Then an "IDL Package" for IDL is created in Step 8 with the original IDL, the associated language(s), all the list of activated IDLs and the list of variants.
 The version numbers of the language character variants tables are also stored in the IDL Package.
 Lastly, the activated IDLs are converted using ToASCII [IDNA] with UseSTD13ASCIIRules on and then put into the zone file.
+If ToASCII fails for any of the activated IDL, that IDL must not be place into the zone file.
 If the IDL is a subdomain name, it will be delegated.
 The activated IDLs may be delegated to a different domain name server so long it is owned by the same domain name holder.
 3.3.
-Deletion and Transfer of IDL and IDL Package
+Deletion and Transfer of IDL and IDL Package '''